Weighted Inequalities for $t$-Haar multipliers: Definitions and frequently used known results.

-The $L^p(u)$ bounds for the weighted dyadic maximal function $M_u^d$ are well-known.
+The $L^p(u)$ bound for the weighted dyadic maximal function $M_u^d$ follows at once from the celebrated $L^p$ maximal inequality for martingales due to Doob, the reader can check his 1953 monograph \cite{Do}.
+One only needs to pass from probability spaces to $\R$, or more generally to spaces of homogeneous type.
 We record the result here as we will use these bounds repeatedly, you can find a proof in \cite{CrMPz}. \begin{lemma} Let $ 1<p< \infty$ and $u$ be a weight defined on $\mathbb{R}$.
-Then, for every $f \in L^p(v)$,
+Then, for every function $f \in L^p(u)$,

 \end{lemma}